Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

 \begin{rem} Right-angled Artin groups are always torsion-free. \end{rem}

 Every right-angled Artin group has another associated graph called the extension graph, denoted $\Gamma^e$ (for a definition see \cite{Kim2013}).
-So long as the defining graph $\Gamma$ is connected, we get the following two results.
+So long as the defining graph $\Gamma$ is connected, we get the following result.